SOFTS-Robusta coffee slips after matching prior session's 12-year high

 COFFEE

-* Traders reported extreme difficulty buying beans in Asia to fulfill contracts given high local prices and a supply crunch.
+* Traders reported extreme difficulty buying beans in Asia to fulfil contracts given high local prices and a supply crunch.

 * Brazil's Conab agency lowered its forecast for this year's robusta crop to 16.82 million bags from 17.51 million.